ritika12df/Student-Enrollment-Form-using-JsonPowerDB/README.md

   <h2>Release history and Installation</h2>
 <b> Release 2.0.0 Description-</b>
- Saving and updating the students details using simple html form
+ Saving and updating the students details using simple html form.